elastic/elasticsearch-net/readme.md

 var client = new ElasticLowLevelClient(config);
 ```

-Note the main difference here is that we are instantiating an `ElasticLowLevelClient` rather than `ElasticClient`, and `ConnectionConfiguration` instead of `ConnectionSettings`.
+Note the main difference here is that we are instantiating an `ElasticLowLevelClient` rather than `ElasticsearchClient`, and `ConnectionConfiguration` instead of `ConnectionSettings`.

 ### Calling an API endpoint